-Year Module code Module title Contact hours Self-study hours Written exams Practical assessment Coursework Credits FHEQ level Module status (see below) 1 LL1001 Public Law (Constitutional, Administrative & Human Rights) 59 241 100% 0 0 30 4 MNC 1 LL1002 Law of Contract 59 241 100% 0 0 30 4 MNC 1 LL1005 The English Legal System 29 121 0 0 100% 15 4 MNC 1 LL1006 Professional and Legal Skills 30 120 0 0 100% 15 4 MNC 1 PR1500 Introduction to International Relations 40 260 50% 0% 50% 30 4 MNC 2 LL2001 Land Law 59 241 70% 0 30% 30 5 MNC 2 LL2002 The Law of Torts 59 241 70% 0 30% 30 5 MNC 2 LL2503 Criminal Law 59 241 100% 0 0 30 5 MNC 3 LL3001 European Union Law 59 241 70% 0 30% 30 6 MNC 3 LL3002 Equity and Law of Trusts 59 241 70% 0 30% 30 6 MNC
+Year Module Module title Credits FHEQ level Module status

+code (Mandatory Condonable MC or

+Mandatory Non-Condonable MNC

+1 LL1001 Public Law (Constitutional, Administrative & Human Rights) 30 4 MNC

+1 LL1002 Law of Contract 30 4 MNC

+1 LL1005 The English Legal System 15 4 MNC

+1 LL1006 Professional and Legal Skills 15 4 MNC

+1 PR1500 Introduction to International Relations 30 4 MNC

+2 LL2001 Land Law 30 5 MNC

+2 LL2002 The Law of Torts 30 5 MNC

+2 LL2503 Criminal Law 30 5 MNC

+3 LL3001 European Union Law 30 6 MNC

+3 LL3002 Equity and Law of Trusts 30 6 MNC

 This table sets out the most important information for the mandatory modules on your degree course.
 These modules are central to achieving your learning outcomes, so they are compulsory, and all students on your degree course will be required to take them.
 You will be automatically registered for these modules each year.
-Mandatory modules fall into two categories; 'condonable' or 'non-condonable'.
+Mandatory modules fall into two categories: 'condonable' or 'non-condonable'.

 In the case of mandatory 'non-condonable' (MNC) modules, you must pass the module before you can proceed to the next year of your course, or to successfully graduate with a particular degree title.
 In the case of mandatory 'condonable' (MC) modules, these must be taken but you can still progress or graduate even if you do not pass them.
 Please note that although Royal Holloway will keep changes to a minimum, changes to your degree course may be made where reasonable and necessary due to unexpected events.
-For example; where requirements of relevant Professional, Statutory or Regulatory Bodies have changed and course requirements must change accordingly, or where changes are deemed necessary on the basis of student feedback and/or the advice of external advisors, to enhance academic provision.
+For example: where requirements of relevant Professional, Statutory or Regulatory Bodies have changed and course requirements must change accordingly, or where changes are deemed necessary on the basis of student feedback and/or the advice of external advisors, to enhance academic provision.